quaderno/quaderno-api/source/includes/_taxes.md

 }
 ```

-`GET`ting to `/taxes/calculate.json` will calculate the applicable taxes given a customer's data,
+`GET`ting to `/taxes/calculate.json` will calculate the applicable taxes given a customer's data.

 Parameter          | Mandatory | Description
 -------------------|-----------|------------------------------------------------------------------------------------------------